BjnNowak/CultivatedPlanet/readme.md

 # One Farm

-This project is a compilation of two tables (one for crop productions, one for animal productions) summarizing **the main key figures about world farming**.
+This project is a compilation of two tables (one for crop productions, one for animal productions) summarizing **the main key figures about world farming**, based on data from the FAO.
 The R scripts and data used to create these tables are available in this directory.

 ## Crop productions (code [here](https://raw.githubusercontent.com/BjnNowak/CultivatedPlanet/main/Scripts/SC_CultivatedPlanet.R))